-See [STREAMING] for an overview of the Streaming Library.
+See [STREAMING] for an overview of the Streaming protocol.

 The format of a single packet in the streaming protocol is shown below.
 The minimum header size, without NACKs or option data, is 22 bytes.

 Flags and Option Data Fields